 - First thing in the morning

 Most people go to the bathroom first thing in the morning.
 It is the same with your dog, so as soon as you wake up, greet him softly and calmly.
-Be sure not to get him excited as it can lead to unwanted accidents.
 Take them outside and let them do their business immediately.

 - Final Thing at Night